alex-toy/CreateAzureServiceBusAndStorageQueue/README.md

 Create an Azure Service Bus and Storage Queue
 =
-In this exercise, we will be creating two of the most popular services used in background task architecture.
-In order to execute the bellow instructions, you only need to run commands\Configs\config.ps1.
+In this project, we will be creating two of the most popular services used in background task architecture.
+In order to execute the bellow instructions, you only need to run commands\Configs\steps.ps1.
 All the resources will automatically be deployed for you.

 ## Service Bus
 1. Create a Resource Group